-An interactive TYCHOS PLANETARIUM — henceforth, the “Tychosium” — was conceived around the TYCHOS model’s principles in mid-2017 and gradually came to life by the end of that year.
+The interactive TYCHOS PLANETARIUM — henceforth, the “Tychosium” — was conceived around the TYCHOS model’s principles in mid-2017 and gradually came to life by the end of that year.
 It is a joint effort by yours truly and Patrik Holmqvist, a Swedish IT programmer I had the good fortune to meet in the summer of 2017.
-We are both satisfied that the Tychosium 2-D that resulted from our collaboration represents the most accurate digital simulator ever devised of our “Solar System” which, as the TYCHOS model has determined, is a binary system similar to most of our surrounding star systems.
+We are both satisfied that the Tychosium 2-D that resulted from our collaboration represents the most accurate digital simulator ever devised of our “Solar System” which, as the TYCHOS model has determined, is a binary system similar to most (or perhaps ALL) of our surrounding star systems.
 The Tychosium 2-D conforms to all our known and verifiable real-world principles of physics, optics and geometry known on Earth, unlike those proposed by the otherworldly and unphysical Copernican model.

 Here is a screenshot of the first working version of the Tychosium 2-D which was completed in early 2018:

 Please click here to interact with the program

 Back in 2015, as I attempted to visualize the basic orbital structure of my nascent TYCHOS model, I tentatively composed the below graphic as a way of clarifying for myself how exactly our system’s bodies would interact over a Great Year of 25344 years.
 The early, tentative graphic has nonetheless held the test of time and cross-verification, well beyond my wildest expectations.